eocow/passhashpy/README.md

 # passhashpy Password Hash and Login System
-## Will input passwords into hash then store until finding matching hash inputed
 User will input if they are logging in or registering through CLI promt It then takes their password input, creates a sha256 hash in a hex format then either appends that to the txt file or checks if the hash exits